timekit-io/booking-js/README.md

 Booking.js is meant as an easy to use, drop-in script that does it's job without any coding required.
 It's made for the browser and is quite similar to Stripe's Checkout.js.

-*This repo is mainly for community contributions and the curious soul that would like to customize the widget beyond settings provided out of the box.*
+*This repo is mainly for community contributions and the curious soul that would like to customize the widget beyond settings provided in the wizard.*

 ## Dependencies

+Stuff you need to load:

+- [jQuery](https://jquery.com/) - primarily because it's a requisite for FullCalendar

-The following libraries are bundled together with the SDK:
+Bundled together with the library:

 - [fullCalendar](http://fullcalendar.io) - a customizable and flexible event calendar built for the browser
 - [moment](https://momentjs.com) - parse, validate, manipulate, and display dates in JavaScript